William758/ZetArtifacts/README.md

 ## Changelog:

+v1.4.7 - Accumulation display now includes time added by Puzzle of Chronos from MysticsItems.
+Config to add scrapper to bazaar while using Artifact of Tossing.

 v1.4.6 - Added config for LeftAlt requirement for Tossing.
 Fix NRE when handling buffs.

 v1.4.5 - Added Blighted Elites to Escalation.
 Escalation has a chance to reroll T1 Elites into early T2 Elites.